 - Website Firewall (premium)

-More information can be found on the the Sucuri Security WordPress Security plugin via our free Knowledge Base.
+More information on the Sucuri Security WordPress plugin can be found in our Knowledge Base.

 To install Sucuri Security and complement your Security posture:

 - In the sidebar, choose “Plugins” and then “Add New”,